edwinb/Idris2-boot/docs/updates/updates.rst

     append [] ys = ys
     append (x :: xs) ys = x :: append xs ys

-This is a fairly simple brute force search, which tries searching for a valid right hand side, and case splitting on the left if that fails, but is remarkably effective in a lot of situations.
+This works by a fairly simple brute force search, which tries searching for a valid right hand side, and case splitting on the left if that fails, but is remarkably effective in a lot of situations.
 Some other examples which work:

 .. code-block:: idris